shauray8/AstraVideo/README.md

 **4.** diffusion process comes with a lot of issues, specially the latent space, there's been a bunch of models that are now ditching the VAE altogether, I'll surely try that

-**5.** migrate to Flow Matching based models, try ip-adapter approch with FIFO, once a real ip-adapter is out for it
+**5.** migrate to Flow Matching based models, try ip-adapter approach with FLUX, once a real ip-adapter is out for it

+**6.** 16 channel VAEs?
 ---